-For Women’s History Month, we are publishing Celebrate Her—an essay series honoring women who deserve more public praise for how they have inspired us individually and empowered their communities: Scientists, activists, and artists.
-Screenwriters, comedians, and actors.
-Burlesque dancers and wrestlers.
+This Women’s History Month, we are honoring women who deserve more public praise for how they have inspired us individually and empowered their communities.
+They are scientists, activists, and artists; screenwriters, comedians, and actors; burlesque dancers and wrestlers.
 Those who have passed on and those who are still with us.
-Here, HG contributor Hannah Brashers celebrates 1970s photographer Donna Gottschalk for her soft, magical, non-sexualized documentation of lesbian women.
-Read the rest of these essays here throughout March, and read about even more incredible humans in our Women Who Made Herstory series.
+Below, HG contributor Hannah Brashers celebrates 1970s photographer Donna Gottschalk for her soft, magical, non-sexualized documentation of lesbian women.

 Lesbian art makes me cry.
 Last June, as I watched Todd Haynes’s 2015 film Carol for what was probably the 48th time, I found myself sobbing into my blankets.
 It wasn’t the plot of the movie that made me emotional—it was the beauty of the love between two women.
 I decided that night that I would come out to my family.